 Waterloo Pitch: Big companies like Google, SAP, OpenText and BlackBerry aren’t here for fun.
 They’re here because they see significant growth advantages.
-The same goes for fast-growing local companies like Faire and ApplyBoard, or the 500+ tech startups in our community.
+The same goes for fast-growing local companies like Faire – now worth $7 billion – and ApplyBoard – now worth $4 billion – or the 500+ tech startups in our community.

 They’re here because this is a place where they can grow.
 It might have something to do with our capacity for commercializing research – our patent rate is 11 times the national average – or access to talent.
-It might have something to do with our incredible support ecosystem.
+It might have something to do with our incredible support ecosystem or Canada's incredible business immigration programs.
 Or, maybe it’s something unique about the way it all comes together.
 Regardless, we know we have lightning in a bottle here, and the continuing investment in our community from all sizes of business really confirms it.

 Do you want to learn more about the unique benefit of locating in Waterloo?
 Contact the Waterloo EDC team today.
 We can provide in-depth comparative research and data, connections with local companies and more.

 - Waterloo tops CBRE list of North American emerging tech talent markets